 If the answer is yes, this article will help you on how to choose a crossbow and choose accordingly to your needs.
 You can also consult our basics guideline on how to use a crossbow for any level shooter.
 You may encounter many vocabularies related to crossbows so you might want to refer yourself to our glossary.

 There are many determinants to consider that will lead you to choose the right crossbow for your needs.
 Primarily, you will have to determine for what purpose you want a crossbow.
 Secondly, you will have to look into speed, accuracy, cocking mechanism, weight, and many others.
 In other words, you will have to look into the features of the crossbow that will suit the best your interest in having one.

 But first thing first, you must understand the different types of crossbow available on the market these days before choosing.
 Knowing what’s on the market might help you make a better choice toward why you want a crossbow.

-There are one and two handed crossbows.
+That said, there are one and two-handed crossbows.
 Most common ones are two-handed which are more appropriate for hunting, target shooting, fishing or even military use.
 The fore-grip increases accuracy.
 One hand is less common and mostly for target shooting and definitely lighter and easier to use.
 Also less expensive, one hand crossbows are usually specialized for smaller game hunts.
 Let’s have a look at them.

 How to understand crossbow reviews